Selwood, Somerset

 Selwood is a civil parish in Somerset, England, which takes its name from the ancient Selwood Forest.
 The parish almost entirely surrounds the town of Frome, and includes the villages of East Woodlands, West Woodlands and Rodden, and the hamlets of Alder Row and Blatchbridge.
 In 2011 the parish had a population of 798.

 History

 Roddenbury Hillfort is a univallate Iron Age hillfort.
 It is a Scheduled Ancient Monument and on the Heritage at Risk Register.

 The ancient Selwood Forest stretched approximately between Gillingham in Dorset and Chippenham in Wiltshire.
 Between the eighth and early eleventh centuries it was an important boundary between east and west Wessex, and in 705 the bishopric of Sherborn was established for those "west of Selwood".
 Only a few fragments of the forest now survive.

 The area was part of the hundred of Frome.
-The civil parish was created in 1894 from parts of Frome parish.
+The civil parish was created in 1894 from the outlying rural parts of the ancient parish of Frome which lay outside the urban district of Frome.
 In 1901, an area containing 201 houses was transferred back to Frome, and in 1933 the parish was enlarged by the abolition of Rodden parish, a rural area to the east of the town.